flygonty/CustomPlaylist/README.md

 * Run R script for capturing user dataset
 * Show a list of user's top 10 songs
 * Then create user's customized playlist

+## Future
+* I would release package 'spotifyR' on CRAN which is a complete package on spotify
+* Please wait for a month ! due to my final project and exam.